- Study at Deakin

 Journalism internship examples

 Paid internships placements lasting between 3-12 months are available in areas such as engineering, IT, environmental science, biomedical science and forensic science.
 Students must have at least a 65% average to apply.
-Further information on the Industry Based Learning Program is available from the Faculty of Science and Technology.
+Further information on the Work Integrated Learning Program is available from the Faculty of Science and Technology.